BerriAI/litellm/docs/my-website/docs/debugging/hosted_debugging.md

 import Image from '@theme/IdealImage';

-# LiteLLM Client - Debugging Dashboard
+# LiteLLM Client - Add LLMs, Debug Logs
 LiteLLM offers a UI to:
 * Add New LLMs - Store your API Keys, Model Configurations
 * Debug your Call Logs